SepehrNaeij/Shooting-Game/README.md

 -------------------------------------------------------------</br>
 <b>Description of the code :</b></br>
 This code is wroted with the functions in $\color{yellow}{turtle}$ library only and not used from any photo for making the shapes.
+For saving the data about the game is used from File.